 After activating the plugin, you’ll be asked to register for an API key.
 Since Optimole processes your images in the cloud, the API key is how you authenticate your site with the main Optimole service.

-As you can see in the screenshot above, you get to optimize 1GB worth of images a month for free.
-You also get 5GB of viewing bandwidth (the volume of images your visitors can see).
+As you can see in the screenshot above, you get to show your optimized images to up to 5,000 visitors a month for free.

 You’ll get your API key via email.
 Just copy and paste it into the activation box.